|

 At midnight on 31st March the Mayor of Amsterdam, Job Cohen, officiates at the world's first state-sanctioned gay marriages, only minutes after the law allowing it comes into force.

-A United States EP-3 spy plane is forced to land in China following a mid-air collision with one of two Chinese F-8 fighter planes tracking it.
+On the same day a United States EP-3 spy plane is forced to land in China following a mid-air collision with one of two Chinese J-8 fighter planes tracking it.
 The Chinese plane crashes and the pilot is killed.

 The number of tourists visiting Britain takes a tumble as the foot and mouth crisis continues.